EPPlusSoftware/EPPlus.Sample.NetCore/33-ToCollection/Readme.md

 ﻿# 33 - ToCollection and ToCollectionWithMappings
-This samples demonstrates Export ranges and tables into an IEnumerable<T> where T is a class type.
+This samples demonstrates Export ranges and tables into an IEnumerable&lt;T&gt; where T is a class type.
 ### [ToCollectionSample.cs](ToCollectionSample.cs)
 ### [ToCollectionSample.cs](ToCollectionClasses.cs) (sample data)
 ---